curtwarfield/anonymousFTP/README.md

 `./anonymousvsftp-install.sh`

+The installer script configures `/var/ftp/pub` as the default FTP directory.
+This is where you'd put files available for download.

 This is a pre-beta release.
 New features and enhancements will be introduced in the future.

 ## Current Feature List